 Here’s a 2-minute video on how to make an international payment using the NatWest app.

 A trusted and helpful alternative: Key Currency

-You might feel beholden to Natwest because they hold your money.
+You might feel obliged to use Natwest because they have your money.

 But banks no longer have a monopoly on foreign exchange.